Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ### Update dependencies for Visual Studio Code authentication

-If you use the `VisualStudioCodeCredential`, you likely have [keytar][npm-keytar] in your dependencies. `keytar` is a popular native machine-code (NMC) dependency in the Node.js ecosystem.
+If you use the `VisualStudioCodeCredential`, you likely have [keytar][npm-keytar] in your dependencies. `keytar` is a popular native machine-code dependency in the Node.js ecosystem.
 NMC dependencies were removed from `@azure/identity` and put into individual packages.
 To use the `VisualStudioCodeCredential` with Identity v2, complete the following steps:

 1. Install the [@azure/identity-vscode][npm-vscode] package: